-Estimating both models from the data, I can invert the calibration exercise of Hansen and Sargent (2019) and use the implied half-life as a sanity check for the plausibility of the estimated belief.
+other.
+To facilitate the interpretation of χ , Hansen and Sargent (2020a) introduce the notion of half-life.
+This is based on the hypothetical scenario in which the decay rate of mistake probability is constant $\bar{\chi}$ over time.
+If this were the case, the half-life, i.e., the increase in sample size necessary to halve the mistake probability, would be $\Delta T = \log 2/\bar{\chi}$.
 In my case, the estimated ξ gives rise to a half-life of 70 quarters, which means that the worst-case model is so close (statistically) to the baseline that if the decision maker kept running likelihood ratio tests each period between the two models, it would take more than 15 years for her to halve the mistake probability.
 This seems reasonable, especially given that the constant $\bar{\chi}$ is more of an upper bound than an accurate measure of the (finite sample) decay rate.
 Furthermore, discriminating among a set of different models, the actual task faced by the robust decision maker, is significantly more complicated than the pair-wise comparison suggested by the above thought experiment.